RobDWaller/21ducks.github.io/_events/2025-06-20-pan-disability-family-fun-day.md

 title: "Family Fun Day!
 Hosted by Aylesbury United FC Pan Disability Team"
 published: true
 description: "Get ready for a fantastic day of football, fun, and community spirit!
 The Aylesbury United FC Pan Disability Team is thrilled to announce their upcoming Family Fun Day!"
+event_date: Saturday, 28th June, 2025
+event_time: 10 am - 1 pm
 image: /assets/img/default_duck.jpeg
 tags: [football, pan_disability, aylesbury_united, event]
 ---
 Get ready for a fantastic day of football, fun, and community spirit!
 The Aylesbury United FC Pan Disability Team is thrilled to announce their upcoming Family Fun Day!

-The event will take place on Saturday, 28th June 2024, from 10 am until 1 pm at Ashmead School, Blyth Close, HP21 8TA.
+The event will take place on Saturday, 28th June 2025, from 10 am until 1 pm at Ashmead School, Blyth Close, HP21 8TA.
 Best of all?
 FREE PARKING will be available!

 This Family Fun Day is packed with activities designed for all ages and abilities.
 Here's a glimpse of what's in store: